 The main lines of business within this class are warranty and structural defects.
-The Company's warranty line of business has experienced growth in the year as new opportunities have crystallised.
-The underwriting performance has been satisfactory.
-International expansion in this area presents opportunities for the Company with South East Asia continuing to be an exciting prospect.
+The performance of the warranty line of business has remained consistent with prior years and the Company intends to maintain this line going forward through consideration of less mature markets.
+International expansion in this area presents opportunities for the Company including South East Asia.